Alfombruh/miniRT-wip/README.md

 -Q: How many of each element can we use in the .rt?

 -A: Its been made to have 1 Camera, 1 LightSource, 1 AmbientLight and as many  of the other ones as you want.
+If you write anothe element of those the last one will be used

 -Q: What are the coords of the cylinder?